Last updated on March 13, 2026

 Ring of Three Wishes

-Ring of Three Wishes is one mana cheaper than Planar Portal on casting and activation, so it’s a little better but still slow.
-To make up for it there’s a limit on three activations, which is usually enough when it gets going.
+Ring of Three Wishes is 1 mana cheaper than Planar Portal on cast and activation, so it’s a little better but still slow.
+To make up for it there’s a limit of three activations, which is usually enough when it gets going.

 Planar Bridge

-Take Planar Portal’s design and put the card straight into the battlefield.
-It’s worse if you’re tutoring for instants or sorceries, but it’s the best choice if your targets are big and expensive.
+Take Planar Portal’s design and put the card straight onto the battlefield.
+Planar Bridge is worse if you’re tutoring for instants or sorceries, but it’s the best choice if your targets are big and expensive.

 Sanctum of Ugin